Johne's disease in sheep

 Johne's disease in sheep is an infectious and incurable wasting disease.
 It is caused by the bacteria Mycobacterium paratuberculosis.

-It is more than likely Johne’s disease is already well established within the flock when deaths are noticed that are obviously attributable to the disease.
+It is likely OJD will already be well established within a flock before deaths are noticed that are obviously attributable to the disease.

-Once the clinical phase occurs, the condition is always fatal.
+Note, once the clinical phase occurs the condition is always fatal.

 - new infected sheep enter a flock

 - sheep eat pasture or drink water contaminated by faeces from infected sheep and other susceptible species